ucsb-cs56-projects/cs56-games-connectfour/README.md

 ![](http://i.imgur.com/U1AkX6a.jpg)

 #### Insane
-* When you play insane, you must be an expert tp be able to win!!!:
+* When you play insane, you must be an expert to be able to win!!!:

 ![](http://i.imgur.com/OfmTX6h.jpg)